gvwilson/thirdbit/src/fiction/in-heck/index.md

 Inside,
 Mama Roo asked a question and Papa Roo haltingly replied.
 His mind still wandered,
-but getting sharper every day.
+but was getting sharper every day.
 "Just thinkin' about—about all of it."

 Maddy ruffled his fur.